adelchellabi/student-management-api/README.md

 Open your web browser and navigate to `http://localhost:8080`.
 You should see the Student Management API home page.

 ### Stopping the Application

 To stop the application and shut down the Docker containers, run: `docker-compose down`

+### Run Laravel Lint:

+-   Use the following command to lint your Laravel code: `composer fix path/to/your/code`

+-   To lint the entire application, run: `composer fix`

 ### Contributing

 If you would like to contribute to this project, feel free to fork the repository and submit pull requests.

 ### License

 This project is licensed under the MIT License.